danielsaidi/website_danielsaidi/collections/_posts/2018/2018-02-15-codable_magic.md

 }
 ```

-As you can see, we inherit `NSObject` and implement a bunch of encoding/decoding
+As you see, we inherit `NSObject` and implement a bunch of encoding/decoding
 logic.
-This is really tedious, especially if you have nested types.
+This is tedious, especially if you have nested types.
 Let's take a
-look at how `Codable` can make this a lot easier and cleaner.
+look at how `Codable` can make this a lot leaner.

 ## Codable

-First of all, `Codable` does not require you to use classes.
-Your `Movie` can be
+`Codable` doesn't require you to use classes. `Movie` can be a struct and still
-a struct and still implement `Codable`, like this:
+implement `Codable`:

 ```swift
 import Foundation